Free Trial

 Is GTX's short interest increasing or decreasing?

-GTX saw a drop in short interest in May.
-As of May 15th, there was short interest totaling 1,359,800 shares, a drop of 9.2% from the previous total of 1,497,700 shares.
+GTX saw a decline in short interest in the month of May.
+As of May 15th, there was short interest totaling 1,359,800 shares, a decline of 9.2% from the previous total of 1,497,700 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 What is GTX's float size?